Fox's Book of Martyrs

 court thought of nothing but festivities, plays, and masquerades.
 At last, at

-rushed in his chamber.
-They were headed by one Besme, who had been bred up as a domestic in the family of
+his chamber.
+They were headed by one Besme, who had been bred up as a domestic in the family of the Guises.
+This

-the Guises.
-This wretch thrust his sword into the admiral's breast,
+wretch thrust his sword into the admiral's breast, and

-and also cut him in the face.
-Besme was a
+also cut him in the face.
+Besme was a German, and being

-German, and being afterwards taken by the Protestants, the Rochellers
+afterwards taken by the Protestants, the Rochellers would have brought

 Immediately after this, the ruffians threw the body out of the window, and